-There is a working capital deficiency of \$1,293,667 at March 31, 2018, including \$766,891 in amounts due to related parties, which primarily consist of payables due to Candente Copper Corp., a company with shared administrative expenses, common directors and management.
+There is a working capital deficiency of \$1,410,318 at March 31, 2019, including \$733,469 in amounts due to related parties, which primarily consist of payables due to Candente Copper Corp., a company with shared administrative expenses, common directors and management.

-The Company anticipates that during the next year, a substantial portion of available capital resources will be used to pay trade payables and accrued liabilities and commitments related to ongoing exploration activities in Mexico and Peru.
+The Company anticipates that during the next year, a substantial portion of available capital resources will be used to pay accounts payable and accrued liabilities and commitments related to ongoing exploration activities in Mexico and Peru.
 The Company anticipates the future need to raise additional capital to further project development in Mexico and Peru as well as receive continued vendor support.